bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 When a tech platform has a great set of tutorials, it creates compounding value.

-- Directly, for its developer community: More satisfaction.
+- Directly, for its developer community: More satisfaction and higher success rate when building.
-- Indirectly, for the DevRel team: Easier onboarding, less support, more scale.
+- Indirectly, for the DevRel team: Easier onboarding, less support, and more scale.

 ## Tutorials are the foundation of DevRel